 When getting planing, you give mast foot pressure and lean forward, the tail stays straight and gives more lift without drag.
 As long as you are hooked in, you are applying more pressure on the mast foot.
 When you unhook, your weight on your feet increases, the tail starts to flex.
 When you enter a turn, G-forces increase the pressure on the tail and bends more to turn tight with the flexail thrusting one forward, you actually accelerate in the turn.
 In a top turn, the sail helps to give more pressure on your back foot so give the most rocker and tightest turn.
 Basically the flex tail works by itself, the way we sail with a normal board makes a flex tail work, increasing the normal movements we make increases the effects of the flex tail .

-A flex tail is the ideal light wind wave board, it planes like a free wave and turns like a full on wave board.
+A flex tail gives the most benefits for light wind wave sailing when the compromise between early planing and turning (on a bigger board), is the biggest.
+With a flex tail you have 2 rockerlines in one board and it adapts itself to what is required in each situation.
+It planes like a free wave and turns like a full on wave board.
 It is very forgiving and allows for mistakes.
-It is buying yourself extra sailing skills and having 2 boards in one, an early planing one going out and a tight turning one when riding a wave.
-In theory all this is beneficial for any board but there are also some downsides:
+In theory all this is beneficial for any wave board but there are also some downsides:

 -Durability in very rough/extreme jumping conditions.
 Backloops and table tops are no problem.
 Brainless high forward looping can occasionally cause a problem over time, but all well repairable.

 -there is a split second delay in reaction against a highly rockered wave board